-Zachary Cohn lives in Seattle, but is an East Coaster at heart.
-Whenever he travels, he does backflips.
+Zachary Cohn has an apartment in Seattle, but his friends aren’t sure why he bothers.
+When he travels, he does backflips.
 Zac loves teaching, whether it’s about parkour or startups.
 He’s started several meetups, a few companies, and many, many projects.
 His current goals are to do more writing on his blog and for books, do more speaking, start a few micro-businesses, and continue to build his library of animated gifs.
 He maintains his to-do list publicly for reasons.

 Who is Zac Cohn?

 He is currently a federal employee, working for 18F helping the federal government build and buy technology better.
 Previously, he was the founder at Wonful, which consults for enterprise companies and the State of Washington to teach them about customer development, lean startup, and other pre-Agile methodologies.
 He’s become a seasoned veteran of early stage product validation and customer development through similar work as a Partner at LIFFFT and while working for Startup Weekend at their headquarters in Seattle.
 When he’s not changing the world through entrepreneurship, he’s training parkour and doing backflips, traveling the world, and running Amazing Airfare, a notification service for ridiculous deals on airfare.